 4. Keep a daily journal

 If you feel like you’re constantly juggling commitments, keeping a daily journal may be just what you need to give your brain a break.
 Journaling can be a form of meditation – it’s an opportunity to take a step back from the stress of the day and to focus on your own mental health.
 Also, if you’re struggling with stress or negativity, consider keeping a gratitude journal where you keep track of the things you have to be thankful for.
-The simple act of journaling can also help you get negative thoughts or emotions out of your head and you can do it while your kids are napping, eating, or doing school work.
+The simple act of journaling can also help you protect yourself from parental mental health problems and get negative thoughts or emotions out of your head.
+The best part is that you can do it while your kids are napping, eating, or doing school work.

 5. Stay connected with friends and family